epilot-dev/docs/docs/architecture/sdk.md

 import { getClient } from '@epilot/entity-client' // latest
 ```

-## SDK Packages

-View full list of API clients in our GitHub repository:
+You can view the full list of available API clients in our public GitHub repository:

 https://github.com/epilot-dev/sdk-js/tree/main/clients